sherlockode/advanced-content-bundle/Resources/doc/import.md

         pageType: Custom Page Type (if defined, will automatically retrieve the ContentType linked to the PageType)
         contents:
             en: # locale of the content
-                #list of FieldValues of the Content linked to this Page
+                #list of elements of the Content linked to this Page
                 - type: text
                   value: hello
             fr: